Symptoms Of Anxiety In Children

 If you are experiencing suicidal thoughts or urges, call the National Suicide and Crisis Lifeline at 1-800-273-TALK (8255) or text 988 to talk to someone over SMS.
 Support via the crisis lifeline is available 24/7.

 Some children with anxiety may also experience anxiety attacks as a symptom of their illness.
 Note that anxiety attacks are different from panic attacks, though a child with anxiety could have either or both.
-Both of these involve the intense experience of symptoms related to anxiety and both can significantly interfere with daily life.
+Both anxiety and panic attacks involve the intense experience of symptoms related to anxiety and both can significantly interfere with daily life.
 Signs of the two can be similar: extreme distress, a racing heartbeat, trouble breathing, shaking, and intense fear.
-However, the way they come about is usually different.
+However, the way anxiety and panic attacks come about is usually different.

 Anxiety attacks may occur as a result of consistent anxiety from specific stressors over a period of time that eventually bubbles to the surface.
-They often happen after the child has been anxious or stressed for quite some time.
+Anxiety attacks often happen after the child has been anxious or stressed for a while.
 Panic attacks, however, may occur as a result of panic disorder and are harder to predict.
-They often happen unexpectedly, without warning or apparent cause.
+They often happen unexpectedly, without warning or direct, apparent cause.

-If your child experiences panic attacks and/or anxiety attacks, it’s usually recommended that you speak with their doctor or a child psychologist or psychiatrist for treatment advice as needed and tips for supporting them through one.
+If your child experiences panic attacks and/or anxiety attacks, it’s usually recommended that you speak with their doctor or a child psychologist or psychiatrist for treatment advice as needed and tips for supporting your child through anxiety/panic attacks.
 In general, however, speaking to them during calm times about what anxiety/panic attacks are and how they don’t represent real danger can be helpful.
 During an attack, you might guide them through grounding techniques or relaxation techniques to help them trigger the relaxation response.

 Concerned about anxiety symptoms in your child?